mapteb/simple-state-machine/README.md

 ## Related

-The ideas used in this project can be adopted in Angular projects.
+The ideas used in this project can also be adopted in Angular projects.
 See, for instance, https://github.com/mapteb/framework-for-angular-development